 - many other social sectors have embraced arts and culture, weaving it into their overall strategy.

 Today, as new issues arise and some early issues persist, so does our passion and capacity to address them.
-We apply our core competencies as advocates, allies and ambassadors.
-Having a strong community requires a strong arts-and-culture sector, and meeting the sector’s needs continues to be what we excel at.
+We continue to apply our core competencies as advocates, allies and ambassadors to build and strengthen arts and culture in Greater Cleveland.
+Having a strong community requires a strong arts and culture sector, and meeting the sector’s needs continues to be what we excel at.